naev/naev/Readme.md

 following commands:

 ```
-./utils/update-po.sh # only necessary if files have been added or removed
+meson compile potfiles # only necessary if files have been added or removed
-make
+meson compile naev-pot
-make -C po update-po
+meson compile naev-update-po
 ```

 Again, you will only ever need to do this if you are a developer.